sdcastillo/PA-R-Study-Manual/docs/05-linear-models.md

 model <- lm(data = health_insurance, formula = charges ~ bmi + age)
 ```

 The `summary` function gives details about the model.
 First, the `Estimate`, gives you the coefficients.
 The `Std.
 Error` is the error of the estimate for the coefficient.
 Higher standard error means greater uncertainty.
 This is relative to the average value of that variable.
 The `t value` tells you how "big" this error really is based on standard deviations.
-A larger `t value` implies a low probability of the null hypothesis being rejected saying that the coefficient is zero.
+A larger `t value` implies a low probability of the null hypothesis being accepted saying that the coefficient is zero.
 This is the same as having a p-value (`Pr (>|t|))`) being close to zero.

 The little `*`, `**`, `***` indicate that the variable is either somewhat significant, significant, or highly significant.  "significance" here means that there is a low probability of the coefficient being that size if there were *no actual casual relationship*, or if the data was random noise.